LiberationFrequency/BazzArch/README.md

 Support for new Linux kernels and X servers, as well as fixes for critical bugs, will be included in 340.* legacy releases through the end of 2019."
 http://nvidia.custhelp.com/app/answers/detail/a_id/3142/

+I deleted the cups config.
+To configure cups you need a root password.
+But this live session has no root user, so you have to change the security config temporary.
+Edit /etc/cups/cupsd.conf: (done, but does not have an effect)
+DefaultAuthType None
+And comment all lines with @System.
+After that you have to restart cups with:

+    % sudo systemctl restart org.cups.cupsd.service

+Brother driver does not appear, works previously.